 Some taxpayers own real property located in foreign countries, and this can present some unique tax issues and concerns.
 How do you report taxes to the Internal Revenue Service when you sell a home that wasn't on U.S soil?
 Maybe you emigrated from that country and the property was your home before you moved, or maybe you invested there.
 Either way, you've sold it and now you must figure out how to include the transaction on your U.S. tax return.

 The answer to this tax question is a bit complicated.
 You'll need a firm understanding of the process while you're still in the planning stage of preparing to sell the foreign property, particularly if you intend to transfer the money to your U.S. bank account.

 Reporting the Sale

-Gains on a primary residence in excess of the exclusion amount will be taxed as long-term or short-term capital gains depending on how long you owned the property.
-A long-term gain applies to assets owned for more than a year, and long-term gains are taxed at a lower rate.
+Gains on a primary residence in excess of the exclusion amount will be taxed as long-term or short-term capital gains, depending on how long you owned the property.
+Long-term gains apply to assets owned for more than a year and are taxed at a lower rate.

 Will You Owe Taxes to the Foreign Country?

 You might also have to pay taxes on the transaction to the country where the property is located depending on the tax laws there, but you can catch a tax break here as well.
 Those taxes can potentially be claimed as a foreign tax credit on your U.S. return.